 \textbf{Trajectory Recovery.} Due to issues with recording devices such as communication latency, GPS localization errors, and privacy issues, the collected data usually covers a substantial number of trajectories with low or missing sample rates \cite{wang2021survey}.
-Take Fig~\ref{fig:pre-process} as an example, the raw trajectory lacks any recorded information within the green dashed region (e.g., driving in areas with missing signal stations), which may hinder its utilization for downstream applications.
+Take Fig~\ref{fig:pre-process} as an example, the raw trajectory lacks any recorded information within the green dashed region (\eg, driving in areas with missing signal stations), which may hinder its utilization for downstream applications.
 To this end, \textit{trajectory recovery aims to transform these irregular, low-sampled trajectories into high-sampled ones, effectively supporting mobility computing applications.}

-Traditional trajectory recovery \cite{long2016kinematic} treats trajectories as spatial series data, using correlations between adjacent points to fill missing ones.
-Early methods, like linear~\cite{wentz2003comparison} and polynomial~\cite{tremblay2006interpolation} interpolations, struggled with capturing complex dependencies.
-Recent deep models improved sparse trajectory completion.
-Trajectory recovery is categorized into two settings based on the external information.
-The first, called free-space trajectory recovery, emphasizes capturing complex transition patterns within trajectory sequences.
-DHTR~\cite{wang2019deep} first extended the Seq2Seq framework to Sub-Seq2Seq, introducing a deep hybrid model with a Kalman filter for uncertainty reduction.
-To solve the sparse recovery problem, AttnMove~\cite{xia2021attnmove} proposes an attention-based model incorporating historical information and periodic patterns, using Bayesian neural networks for uncertainty estimation.
-PeriodicMove~\cite{sun2021periodicmove} further introduces a GNN-based attention model, which learns complex location transition patterns from directed graphs constructed by trajectories.
-TrajBERTT~\cite{si2023trajbert} and TEIR~\cite{chen2023teri} utilize Transformer to refine the spatio-temporal modeling process, which can be applied to scenarios without explicit geographical coordinates and variable sampling rates.
+Trajectory recovery \cite{long2016kinematic}, traditionally viewed as spatial series data completion, relies on correlations between adjacent points to impute missing values.
+Early methods, such as linear and polynomial~\cite{tremblay2006interpolation} interpolations, were limited in capturing complex dependencies.
+Recent deep models have advanced sparse trajectory completion.
+Trajectory recovery is typically categorized based on external information.
+The first category, free-space trajectory recovery, focuses on modeling intricate transition patterns within trajectory sequences.
+DHTR~\cite{wang2019deep} extended the Seq2Seq framework to Sub-Seq2Seq, employing a deep hybrid model with a Kalman filter for uncertainty reduction.
+To address sparsity, AttnMove~\cite{xia2021attnmove} proposed an attention-based model integrating historical and periodic patterns, using Bayesian neural networks for uncertainty estimation.
+PeriodicMove~\cite{sun2021periodicmove} introduced a GNN-based attention model that learns complex location transitions from directed graphs constructed from trajectories.
+TrajBERTT~\cite{si2023trajbert} and TEIR~\cite{chen2023teri} leverage Transformer architectures to refine spatio-temporal modeling, applicable even without explicit geographical coordinates or with variable sampling rates.